explodecomputer/pelotas_2015/gwas/README.md

 **_Questions:_**
 > 1. How much variance has been explained by our significantly detected SNPs?
-> 2. What does this tell us about the genetic architecture of our phenotype?
+> 2. What does this tell us about the genetic architecture of our phenotype? (e.g. how many SNPs are likely to influence the trait?)

 # Bioinformatics session